linode/apl-charts/quickstart-postgresql/README.md

-# APL quick start for creating a PostgreSQL cluster
+# Quick start for creating a PostgreSQL cluster

-The `apl-quickstart-postgresql` Helm chart can be used to create a cloudnativepg PostgreSQL `Cluster`.
+The `quickstart-postgresql` Helm chart can be used to create a CloudNativePG PostgreSQL `Cluster`.
 Optionally a Prometheus `PodMonitor` and a `Configmap` (for adding a postgresql dashboard to Grafana) can be created.

-## About APL quick starts
+## About the Quick starts

 The Catalog is a library of curated Helm charts to create Kubernetes resources.
-By default the Catalog contains a set of Helm charts provided by APL to get started quickly, but they can also be modified depending on your requirements or be removed from the Catalog.
+By default the Catalog contains a set of Helm charts provided by Application Platform for LKE to get started quickly, but they can also be modified depending on your requirements or be removed from the Catalog.
 The contents of the Catalog and the RBAC configuration (which Team can use which Helm chart) are managed by the platform administrator.

 ## How to use this quick start